5-inch/38-caliber gun: Ammunition

 This gun uses semi-fixed ammunition.
-(Pictured) (Also called Separated Ammunition.)
+(Also called Separated Ammunition.)
 Each round consists of a projectile and a powder case.
 The two parts of the round are kept separate until they get to the gun.
 At the gun, they are first combined on the rammer tray, and then power rammed into the chamber together with one ram cycle.
 The powder case completely fills the volume of the chamber, and its length seats the projectile's rotating band into the bore's rifling.
 This is different from a naval bag gun.
 In a bag gun: (1) The projectile, by itself, is power rammed into the chamber until its rotating band is seated in the bore's rifling.
 (2) The rammer is retracted.
 (3) The powder bags are then rammed in.
 This is also different from some artillery field guns: (1) The projectile is hand rammed into the chamber with a ramrod until its rotating band is seated in the bore's rifling.
 (2) The ramrod is retracted.
 (3) Next powder is placed in the chamber either as a bag or primed canister with the required charge.
 Note that the single ram operation used in semi-fixed guns decreases the loading time, and therefore increases the firing rate on medium and large caliber guns.
 For example, each of the nine 8"(203 mm)/55-caliber Rapid-Fire guns installed on the used auto-loaded semi-fixed ammunition and had a firing rate of 10 to 12 rounds a minute.
 See also the 8"/55 caliber Mark 71 gun.
-5” rounds were often used as weights for burials at sea.
+5" rounds were often used as weights for burials at sea.

 Projectile

-5"/38cal Anti-Aircraft Common (AAC) projectile.

-The Projectile (pictured) has three major parts: the body, the fuze, and the explosive charge.
+The Projectile has three major parts: the body, the fuze, and the explosive charge.